Tom's Guide Verdict

 Price bracket: Mid-range

-Sleepers with back or hip problems will be pleased to know that our testers who experience pain in those areas noticed a marked improvement in their conditions when sleeping on the DreamCloud Luxury Hybrid.
-One side sleeper on our review panel didn't feel the numb 'dead hip' sensation she typically has with her current mattress.
-Our resident back sleeper liked how the DreamCloud adapted to his lower lumbar region to alleviate pain in that area.
+The DreamCloud is also one of the best mattresses for back pain.
+Several of our testers noticed a marked improvement in their conditions when sleeping on the DreamCloud.
+One side sleeper on our review panel didn't feel the numb 'dead hip' sensation she typically has with her current mattress, and our resident back sleeper liked how the DreamCloud alleviated pressure in his achy lower lumbar.

 DreamCloud Mattress review: Price